Updated to include launch of official iOS mobile app and update number of active servers. This review was originally published April 5, 2018.

 Each Mullvad account supports up to five VPN sessions at once, which is pretty standard among VPN services.
 One service, Windscribe, lets you run an unlimited number of simultaneous sessions.

-Mullvad offers its own client software for Windows (Windows 7 or newer), Mac (OS X 10.7 Lion or newer) and Debian-based Linux (including Ubuntu 16.04 or newer).
+Mullvad offers its own client software for Windows (Windows 7 or newer), Mac (OS X 10.13 High Sierra or newer) and Debian-based Linux (including Ubuntu 16.04.2 or newer) or Red Hat-based Linux (Fedora 30 or later).

 The company also provides a source-code tarball for other flavors of Linux, with command-line installation instructions for Mint, Elementary and Fedora 25 through 27.
 Alternatively, you can run a generic OpenVPN client (compatibility with OpenVPN version 2.4 or later is recommended) on any desktop OS.